-Our Board of Directors approved a stock repurchase program authorizing the cumulative repurchase of up to 184.0 million shares.
-The purpose of the stock repurchase program is largely to help offset the dilution to net income per share caused by the issuance of stock under our employee stock plans and for such other purposes as may be in the interests of Autodesk and its stockholders, and has the effect of returning excess cash generated from our business to stockholders.
+The purpose of Autodesk's stock repurchase program is largely to help offset the dilution from the issuance of stock under our employee stock plans and for such other purposes as may be in the interests of Autodesk and its stockholders, and has the effect of returning excess cash generated from our business to stockholders.
 The number of shares acquired and the timing of the purchases are based on several factors, including general market conditions, the volume of employee stock option exercises, stock issuance, the trading price of our common stock, cash on hand and available in the U.S., and company defined trading windows.
-There were 1.7 million repurchases of our common stock during the three months ended April 30, 2011.
-At April 30, 2011, 22.7 million shares remained available for repurchase under the existing repurchase authorization.
-This program does not have a fixed expiration date.
-See Note 16, "Stock Repurchase Program," in the Notes to Condensed Consolidated Financial Statements for further discussion.
+In December 2010, the Board of Directors approved a plan which authorized the repurchase of 20.0 million shares; at April 30, 2012, 7.8 million repurchases have been made under this plan and 12.2 million shares remained available for repurchase.
+This plan does not have a fixed expiration date.
+During the three months ended April 30, 2012, we repurchased 2.5 million shares of our common stock.
+See Note 13, "Common Stock Repurchase Program," in the Notes to Condensed Consolidated Financial Statements for further discussion.

-The following table provides information about the repurchase of common stock in open-market transactions during the quarter ended April 30, 2011:
+The following table provides information about the repurchase of common stock in open-market transactions during the quarter ended April 30, 2012: